Nobuteru Taniguchi: World Touring Car Championship

+Taniguchi had competed in several One Make Racing series including Netz Cup Altezza and winning championship in both Civic Race and Gazoo Racing 86/BRZ Race.

+Outside racing

 Taniguchi appears in many DVD series, such as Video Option, Drift Tengoku, Best Motoring, Rev Speed Video and Hot Version.
+He often presents alongside fellow racing drivers Manabu Orido and Keiichi Tsuchiya.

-He now lives in an apartment in Yokohama opposite his friend and former employer Ueno.
+He now lives in an apartment in Yokohama opposite his friend and former employer Takahiro Ueno.

+He had hobby of golfing in his day off.

+He regularly wrote blog on his activities in Ameba.

 Youtube

-On 24 March 2020 he created his own Youtube channel called NOBチャンネル and uploaded his first video on 3 April and has since regularly uploading every Friday, his content including a car review, his project cars and many motorsport related videos.
+On 24 March 2020 he created his own YouTube channel called NOBチャンネル (NOB Channel) and uploaded his first video on 3 April and has since regularly uploading every Friday, his content including a car review, his project cars and many motorsport related videos.

 As of August 2022 he has over 200,000 subscribers.